mcp-risk-server

 provider: openai # supported: openai, deepseek, perplexity, qwen

-model: gpt-4-1106-preview # or any other model name the provider gives you access to
+model: gpt-4-0613 # or any other model name the provider gives you access to

-Depending on which LLM provider you selected, you have to set the following keys either as environment variables (option 1) or directly in the config (option 2):
+Depending on which LLM provider you select, you have to set the following keys either as environment variables (option 1):

 ProviderEnvironment VariableConfig Variable